microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the VM and copy the DNS Name of the VM.
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name.
 - Open a web browser and go to **http://<PUBLIC_HOSTNAME>:8080/JBoss-EAP_on_Azure/** and you should see the application running:

   ![alt text](images/app.png)

-- To access the administration console go to **http://<PUBLIC_HOSTNAME>:8080** and click on the link to Administration Console and enter the Wildfly username and password.
+- To access the administration console go to **http://<PUBLIC_HOSTNAME>:8080** and click on the link to Administration Console and enter the Wildfly Username and password.

   ![alt text](images/wildfly-console.png)